japajoe/LuaNET/README.md

 # LuaNET
-This is a modified fork of https://github.com/tilkinsc/Lua.NET but only with support for LuaJIT.
-For interaction with LuaJIT you use the Lua class rather than calling the native functions directly.
+A modified fork of https://github.com/tilkinsc/Lua.NET but only with support for LuaJIT.
+This library uses a more C-Sharp styled API, with built-in functionality to load modules and call C-Sharp methods directly by function pointer.

 # Example
 ```csharp